Jamoliddin0968/univers/staticfiles/ckeditor/ckeditor/plugins/exportpdf/tests/manual/notificationsasync.md

   **Expected:**

-  * Notification `Processing PDF document...` was visible for about 2 seconds.
+  * Notification `Processing PDF document/static.` was visible for about 2 seconds.
   * Progress steps were: `0`, `0.5`, `success`.

   **Unexpected:**